metacpan/metacpan-cpan-extracted/distros/P/Promise-XS/README.md

     my $new = $p->finally( $callback );

-- `$callback` is given no arguments.
+- `$callback` receives _no_ arguments.
 - If `$callback` returns anything but a single, rejected promise, `$new` has the same status as `$p`.
-- If `$callback` throws or returns a single, rejected promise, `$new` is rejected with `$callback`’s exception.
+- If `$callback` throws, or if it returns a single, rejected promise, `$new` is rejected with the relevant value(s).

 # EVENT LOOPS

 By default this library uses no event loop.
-This is a perfectly usable configuration; however, it’ll be a bit different from how promises usually work in evented contexts (e.g., JavaScript) because callbacks will execute immediately rather than at the end of the event loop as the Promises/A+ specification requires.
+This is a generally usable configuration; however, it’ll be a bit different from how promises usually work in evented contexts (e.g., JavaScript) because callbacks will execute immediately rather than at the end of the event loop as the Promises/A+ specification requires.
+Following this pattern facilitates use of recursive promises without exceeding call stack limits.

 To achieve full Promises/A+ compliance it’s necessary to integrate with an event loop interface.
 This library supports three such interfaces: